stephenh/joist-java/docs/index.md

 Overview
 --------

 Joist is a web application development stack.
-It consists of [joist.orm](orm.html), an ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB), and [joist.web](web.html), a component-based web framework.
+It consists of two sub-projects [joist.orm](orm.html), an ORM with type-safe queries (no strings) and no runtime class generation (no CGLIB), and [joist.web](web.html), a component-based web framework.

 The goal is a simple, productive environment for enterprise-scale webapps.